Stock Options Basics.

 - There are essentially two taxable events with NSO plans:

 - Exercise of the options and eventually selling the stocks.
 If you choose to sell the exercised stocks in the first year the transaction will be reported as a short-term capital gain (or loss).
+The tax ramifications can be devastating.

 - Short-term capital gains that are taxed at ordinary income tax rates.
 If you hold the shares beyond one year the gains will be reported as long-term capital gains.
 For most people reading this, long term capital gains rates are markedly lower than their ordinary income tax rates.